-Tailgate Pads are precisely what their name suggests; they are large rectangular pads made of stiff foam that fold over, cover, and attach to the tailgate of your truck.
+Tailgate Pads are exactly what their name suggests; they are large rectangular pads that fold over, cover, and attach to the tailgate of your truck.
 This creates a barrier between your bikes and your truck, so there is no direct contact between the two, preventing damage to both in the process.
+Additionally, the pad also secures the bikes in place so that they don't move around and make unwanted contact with each other.
 This is especially important if you're concerned in any way about the paint, appearance, or resale value of either your truck or your bike(s).

-Tailgate pads are especially useful for people who shuttle with their bikes, as it is quick and easy to hang numerous bikes over the tailgate of a pickup when you're banging out several laps on the local trails.
-They are also great for everyday transport around town, to and from the trailhead, or even longer trips.
+Tailgate pads are particularly useful for people who shuttle with their bikes, as it is quick and easy to hang numerous bikes over the tailgate of a pickup when you're busting out several laps on the local trails.
+They are also quite useful for everyday transport around town, to and from the trailhead, or even longer trips.

-There are lots of options for carrying bikes on your vehicle these days, but if you own a pickup truck, you have the additional option of using a tailgate pad to transport them safely and securely.
-Of course, you could just use a blanket or a towel to pad your tailgate and risk damage to both your bikes and the tailgate of your truck, speaking from experience, of course.
-These days, however, some great tailgate pad options on the market will do the job much more effectively.
+There are many options for carrying bikes on your vehicle these days, but if you own a pickup truck, you have the additional option of using a tailgate pad to transport them safely and securely.
+Of course, you could just use a blanket or a towel to pad your tailgate and risk damage to both your bikes and your truck's tailgate, speaking from experience.
+These days, however, the tailgate-specific pad options on the market will do the job much more effectively.

-In general, we found most of the pads we tested to offer roughly the same basic features.
-There were, however, subtle differences that made a couple of the pads rise above the others regarding these features and user-friendliness.
+In general, we found most of the pads we tested offered roughly the same basic features.
+However, there were subtle differences that made a couple of the pads rise above the others regarding their features and user-friendliness.